FrancisArgnR/Install-DeepLearning-GPU-R/README.md

 # Install-DeepLearning-GPU-R

-Brief guide to install all the nvidia and R requierements to use Keras under GPU in R lenguage
+This tutorial to get tensorflow-gpu working in R was realized in Ubuntu 18.04 LTS

-### 1st step:
+### 1st step: Check NVIDIA driver version

+Check your graphic card and the nvidia driver version installed in your computer

+_$ nvidia-smi_

 ### 2nd step:

-### 3rd
+### 3rd step

 ### References